hassio-addons/addon-vscode/README.md

 ## About

-This add-on runs Visual Studio Code, allowing you to edit your Home Assistant configuration straight from the web browser and can be embeded straight into the Home Assistant frontend UI.
+This add-on runs Visual Studio Code, allowing you to edit your Home Assistant configuration straight from the web browser and can be embedded straight into the Home Assistant frontend UI.

 Visual Studio Code runs as a remote server using `code-server`, and is a fully fletched VSCode experience.

 The add-on has the Home Assistant and MDI icons extensions pre-installed and pre-configured right out of the box.
-This mean that auto completion works instantly, without the need for configuring anything.
+This means that autocompletion works instantly, without the need for configuring anything.

 ![Visual Studio Code in the Home Assistant Frontend](images/screenshot.png)